-In the Anthem case described above, the second day after the breach was reported, the Wall Street Journal reported that the stolen social security numbers of the 80 million customers were not encrypted (note that it is not required by law).
+In the Anthem case described above, the second day after the breach was reported, the Wall Street Journal reported that the stolen social security numbers of the 80 million customers were not encrypted (note that it is not required by law) [7].
 Despite this breach news report, the stock opened at \$136.95 and closed at \$136.33, a small decrease explained mainly by an overall market pullback on the day, exceeding \$150 within a month of the report.

-Even if privacy breaches have long been debated in the public forum, it is a relatively underdeveloped area in the economic and finance literature.
-Most academic papers analyze only their short-run effects with event studies using small datasets of privacy breaches.
-This paper goes further by hypothesizing that privacy breach disclosures, due to their random nature, lead to firms bundling the disclosure with positive news reports to offset the negative effect on firms' values of the breach.
-Previous studies have shown that privacy breaches have a large negative effect on stocks of companies (Acquisti et al. (2006)), making the information of a privacy breach being reflected quickly into the shares of a company due to the negative reputation and data protection effect on the business.
+Even if privacy breaches have long been debated in the public forum, it is a relatively under developed area in the economic and finance literature.
+Most academic papers analyze only their shortrun effects with event studies using small datasets of privacy breaches.
+This article goes further by hypothesizing that privacy breach disclosures, due to their random nature, lead to firms bundling the disclosure with positive news reports to offset the negative effect on firms' values of the breach.
+Previous studies have shown that privacy breaches have a large negative effect on stocks of companies, making the information of a privacy breach being reflected quickly into the shares of a company due to the negative reputation and data protection effect on the business [8].
 Contrary to inefficient markets where information does make it into share prices although the reaction to an announcement may be gradual, sometimes taking several years, the reaction for a privacy breach has been documented to be instant and publicized through remediation.
-Black and Carnes (2000) argued, that corporate reputation has value to the investor.
+Through this publicity, corporate reputation, which has value to an investor, may be affected [9, 10].
 Based on this argument, a breach disclosure may lead to a loss of reputation that could aggravate if firms do not have a positive environment to counter negative news reports.
 It could be argued that if (irrational) investors take time to understand the implication of a given privacy breach, the bundling of good news may be decreased.
 Nonetheless, it is a dangerous bet for companies to not bundle positive news reports with a negative disclosure.
 Behavioral economics explains that potential customers may refrain from shopping at breached firms.